newssungoldentoday-dev/raychd/README.md

-#raychd
+**Ray Chad**
-Ray Chad is a fun and easy to use IRC chat that allows users to connect and communicate with people from all around the world.
+**Ray Chad** is a fun and easy to use IRC chat that allows users to connect and communicate with people from all around the world.
 It offers a variety of features and customizable options to enhance your chatting experience.
 Getting Started:
 To start using Ray Chad, all you need is an internet connection and an IRC client.
 You can connect to the Ray Chad server by typing "/server irc.raychad.com" into your IRC client and joining the channel #raychad.
 Features: